mfbz/rift-js/docs/specs.md

 **Solution:**

-- Harpoon prompts the user before injecting any new origin
+- The wallet prompts the user before injecting any new origin
 - Users can "Always trust" or "Deny" domains
 - Optionally implement a public Rift Provider Registry

 ### Mobile Limitations

-**Risk:** Browser extensions like Harpoon are currently desktop-only
+**Risk:** Browser extensions and the protocol are currently desktop-only

 **Solution:**

 - Document as desktop-first protocol
 - Plan future mobile support via:
-  - `harpoon://` deep linking
+  - `wallet://` deep linking
-  - Native Harpoon app with embedded browser
+  - Native wallet app with embedded browser

 ### UX Safeguards